softprops/porteurbars/README.md

 {{ upper foo }} {{ lower bar }}
 ```

-The table below lists the helpers by name and expected inputs and outputs
+The table below lists the transformation helpers by name and expected inputs and outputs

 | helper     | example in | example out |
 |------------|------------|-------------|